HenriqueBBrum/Offline-HTTPS-simulator/README.md

 ## Offline-HTTPS-simulator

 HTTPS simulator with Diffie-Hellman key exchange and AES 128b encryption.
+Project done for the Cryptography class in my first semester (2022/1) as an MSc student at PUCRS.

-Read .hpp files for more info about each class and its methods.
+Read the .hpp files in the include/ folder for more info about each class and its methods.

 ## Prerequisites